Dentures: Cost, Types, and Care

 Denture Cost, Type, and Care

-Missing teeth can cause you to feel embarrassed and insecure about your smile.
-Thankfully, dentures can give you back your beautiful smile and also help with other things like eating and speaking.
+Missing teeth can cause you to feel embarrassed and insecure.
+Thankfully, removable dentures from our Troy, MI, dentist can give you back your beautiful smile and also help with other daily activities like eating and speaking.
 If you’re missing any or all of your teeth, dentures may be the best option for you.

 What Are the Different Types of Dentures?

-Partial Dentures: If you’ve only lost a few teeth and don’t want to get dental implants or dental bridges, ask your cosmetic dentist about partial dentures.
-Instead of being mounted to implant structures or resting on your jaw, partial dentures are held in place by your existing teeth and are also still removable.
+Partial Dentures: If you’ve only lost a few teeth and don’t want to get dental implants or dental bridges, ask our dentist about partial dentures.
+This type of denture is held in place by your existing teeth using dental crowns and is also still removable.

 Immediate Dentures: Just as the name implies, immediate dentures can be worn immediately after removing the rest of your natural teeth.
-Because this process is faster than most, immediate dentures are usually more expensive.
+Because this process is faster than most and must be prepared prior to extraction or placement, immediate dentures are usually more expensive.
 If you’re concerned about being seen without teeth though, this premium dentures option might want to be something to consider.

 What’s the Cost of Dentures?

-Depending on the producer and denture type, everyone’s denture cost will vary.
-Some things to factor in are if you need teeth removed, implants placed, and if you’re having both the top and bottom of your mouth replaced.
+Depending on the producer and denture type, everyone’s end cost will vary.
+Some things to factor in are if you require teeth removal, dental implant placement, and how many teeth are being replaced.
 Your dental insurance type will also alter the cost, but this serves as a general breakdown:

 Standard Dentures: The average price is $500 per plate (top or bottom) and $1000 for a full set.
 Although you’ll be saving money by choosing this option, you’ll be getting a lower quality denture that may appear unnatural.